 php migrateto20.php "mysql:host=P8_DB_HOST;dbname=P8_DB_NAME" P8_DB_LOGIN P8_DB_PASSWORD

-If Step 1 is done successfully, no errors reported, repeat the same steps with v2.1 of schema:
+If it reports as successful, repeat the same steps with v2.1 of schema:

 php migrateto21.php "mysql:host=P8_DB_HOST;dbname=P8_DB_NAME" P8_DB_LOGIN P8_DB_PASSWORD